250-304-5793

 I work with a wide variety of both clinical and non-clinical concerns including but not limited to anxiety, depression and low mood, stress, life transition difficulties, self-esteem, trauma, and other mental health concerns and conditions.
 I welcome all races, religions, genders and sexual orientations.
 I am trained in Cognitive Behavioural Therapy (CBT), Emotion-Focused Family Therapy (EFFT), First Responder Health- Occupational Awareness, Eye Movement Desensitization and Reprocessing (EMDR), Cyber-Counselling, and draw from other therapeutic modalities based on my clients presenting concerns, goals and needs.

 My undergraduate degree is in Education from the University of Calgary, and I have a Masters degree in Counselling from Gonzaga University.
-My career path has always been in helping professions including teaching, Community Living, and Acquired Brain Injury.
+My career path has always been in helping professions including teaching, Community Living, Acquired Brain Injury, and 8 years as a Child & Youth Mental Health clinician.

 I am an approved service provider for: